maxwellk24/ECE445_Notebook/Manas/README.md

 Exchanged messages with Max to join their idea “Handheld Rocket Tracking”.
 This handheld device will have a GPS + Magnetometer + transmitter/receiver.
 With the sensors, the handheld will be able to receive the location of the puck in rocket, relative to itself, as well as the user's heading.
 Some concerns on where I would fit into this project considering I have limited experience in this field, but hoping we can work it out.
 Project has early-approval - Team #16

+# Feb 1 : Team Meet - Identify major parts of project and assignment

+We met as a team and brainstormed the sub-systems we would need.
+Ben seems to be the most knowledgeable about the project.
+Suggested sub-systems in meeting are  –

+1. Battery to power all the parts
+2. Sensors to collect GPS locations
+3. Micro-processor to run the code
+4. RF (Telemetry) module – for signal transmission